AadityaRaj77/Input-Box/README.md

 ```
 * Go to Extension Options of that extension and enter the Groq API Key

-* Get Groq API Key from
+* Get Groq API Key from (or you can also use Gemini ai API for better results)

 ```bash
 https://console.groq.com/keys